tnichols217/notes/CSDS 391/Textbook/5 - Constraint Satisfaction Problems.md

 > [!def]
 > **Minimum-remaining-value (MRV) heuristic**
-> If possible, it tends to be more optimal to choose variables that reduce the remaining states the **least**
+> Pick the first variable that has the smallest possib
 >
 > ---
 >